smallwhale1/smallwhale1/README.md

 # Hi there!
 I'm Sophie 👋

 I'm a junior at Brown University studying CS.
-Currently interested in front-end dev!

 ## Links